Myanmar

 Why we are there

 The work of DRC in Myanmar is anchored in an approach that offers support across communities in urban, rural and isolated areas in Rakhine, Kachin and northern Shan – three of the seven states in Myanmar.
-DRC implements both directly and increasingly via local partners in response to pre-existing access constraints and Covid-19 restrictions.
+DRC is providing services directly and via local partners.

 What we do

-In 2022, DRC has been focusing on responding to the immediate needs of internally displaced people (IDPs) and the communities hosting them, as well as building their resilience to shocks and stresses in the longer term, in line with the 2022 Humanitarian Response Plan.
+DRC responds to the immediate needs of internally displaced people (IDPs) and the communities hosting them, as well as building their resilience to shocks and stresses in the longer term.

-We are focused on providing humanitarian assistance through multi-sector and integrated responses in Rakhine, Kachin and Northern Shan states.
-Efforts are made to further scale up and scale out responses to address the rapidly growing crisis in Myanmar through the following core DRC sectors of Protection, Economic Recovery, Shelter and Settlements, Camp Coordination and Camp Management, Humanitarian Disarmament & Peacebuilding and Water, Sanitation and Hygiene (WASH).
+Humanitarian assistance is provided through multi-sector and integrated responses in Rakhine, Kachin and Northern Shan states.
+Efforts are made to further scale up and scale out responses to address the humanitarian crisis in Myanmar through all five core DRC sectors - namely Protection, Economic Recovery, Humanitarian Disarmament & Peacebuilding, Shelter & Settlements, and Camp Coordination & Camp Management, as well as Water, Sanitation and Hygiene (WASH).

 Working in collaboration with